maxplanck-ie/snakepipes/docs/content/setting_up.rst

  * ``resources.partition`` - set to your slurm partition
  * ``conda-prefix`` - set to your preferred location where snakePipes environments should be stored
  * ``resources`` - make sure default resources make sense for your infrastructure
- * ``ccancel.sh`` - refers to the ccancel.sh file the profile directory.
+ * ``ccancel.sh`` - refers to the ccancel.sh file inside the profile directory and contains instructions on how to kill submitted jobs (on failure / interruption of snakemake).
 The module command could be omitted here as before

  In case you are using your own snakemake profile already, you can define them here as well.
 Acceptable values in snakemakeProfile are: